CraryPrimitiveMan/awesome-with-star/awesome/terkelg_awesome-creative-coding.md

 - [ISF](https://www.interactiveshaderformat.com/) - GLSL shaders for use in interactive applications.
 - [glslViewer](http://patriciogonzalezvivo.com/2015/glslViewer/) - Live-coding console tool that renders GLSL Shaders.
 - [DrawBot](http://www.drawbot.com/) [Mac] - Education oriented 2d graphics programming environment based on python.
-- [Klak](https://github.com/keijiro/Klak) -  A collection of scripts for creative coding with Unity. :star:627
+- [Klak](https://github.com/keijiro/Klak) -  A collection of scripts for creative coding with Unity. :star:628
+- [basil.js](http://basiljs.ch/) - Scripting (JS) in InDesign for designers and artists in the spirit of Processing.

 ## Learning Resources